chiubaca/free-web-tools-and-utils/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 # Awesome Web Tools
-An awesome list of web tools &amp; utils from around the internet which I have found useful.
+An awesome list of free web tools &amp; utils from around the internet which I have found useful.
 Yes there are probably other awesome repos similar to this.
 Most similar is probably [Awesome PWA](https://github.com/hemanth/awesome-pwa).

 The scope of this Awesome repo is wider than just PWA's and can basically include any useful web-based utlity.